St. Lawrence species

 Molluscs

-Atlantic herrings
+Atlantic herring

 PREDATORS:

-Carnivorous gastropods (eggs)
+Carnivorous gastropods (skate eggs)

 Seals